2010 Baqubah bombings

 The 3 March 2010 Baqubah bombings were a series of three bombings in Baqubah, Iraq, on 3 March 2010 that killed at least 33 people and injured 55 others.
 Baqubah, a mixed Sunni and Shia town, is the capital of Diyala Governorate, approximately 40 mi north of the country's capital, Baghdad.

 The bombings occurred in the lead-up to the parliamentary elections scheduled for 7 March 2010.
 At 9:45 am local time, a car bomb was detonated near a police station in the western part of the city.
 A few moments later, approximately 100 yd away, another car bomb was detonated near the provincial building.
 A suicide bomber later detonated a bomb at the hospital where some of the wounded were being treated.
 The hospital bomber posed as a police lieutenant and rode an ambulance to the hospital.
 A fourth bomb was found near the hospital and defused.

 After the bombings, a full curfew was imposed on the city of Baqubah, barring even pedestrians.
 Among the dead were ten policemen, and Dr. Ali al-Timimi, head of Diyala Governorate's health department.

-The perpetrator of the bombings has yet to be identified, but Al-Qaeda in Iraq had previously promised to disrupt the elections on 7 March.
+No organization has claimed responsibility for carrying out the bombings.
+The Islamic State of Iraq organization had previously promised to disrupt the elections on 7 March.
 Authorities, both American and Iraqi, have reportedly warned that more attacks could occur before, and even after the elections.
 Despite the concerns, early voting began, as scheduled, the morning of 4 March.